steven-giang-van/scripts-central/BulkArchiveMicrosoftTeams/README.md

 ```

 A Powershell script that can bulk archive a list of teams in Microsoft by reading through a CSV
 list.
-Running the script will prompt you to enter the path to the CSV file. a sample CSV is
+Running the script will prompt you to enter the path to the CSV file.
+A sample CSV is
 provided.